 I’m not a fisherman, but I did enjoy hanging out by the Teno River.
 I found its slow-moving waters to be incredibly peaceful and comforting.
 I always managed to find a calm place along the Eurovelo 13.

 I was supposed to stay one night at the Nuorgam Holiday Centre but ended up spending two due to not spending a night at Kenestupa.

-I enjoyed my stay in the good-size self-catered cottages which includes towels and bedding.
-It’s a family run business, and the owners are amiable and helpful!
+I enjoyed my stay in the good-size self-catered cottages which include towels and bedding.
+It’s a family run business, and the owners are amicable and helpful!

 Where to Eat: